reserve-protocol/reserve-index-dtfs-solana/README.md

 2. Dual Folio program builds:
    - Standard instance
    - Development instance (feature-enabled) (can be migrated to for testing purposes)
+3. Normal build of Folio Admin and Rewards programs

 ### Key Management